rgeissen/trusted-data-agent/README.md

 **Example Workflow:**
 1. **Credentials** → Configure LLM providers and MCP servers → Create profiles
-2. **Marketplace** → Browse and install Knowledge templates for your domain
+2. **Marketplace** → Browse and install Planner Repository Constructors for your domain
 3. **Intelligence** → Populate knowledge collections with your knowledge base
 4. **Conversations** → Start chatting with the agent using your enriched context
 5. **Executions** → Monitor task progress and review execution logs